 For complete details, download the Comprehensive Commercial Rebate Program Manual or explore the sections below.

-Program Purpose and Information
+Program Purpose & Information

 - Light-emitting diode (LED) fixtures

 - Linear fluorescents (example: T-8 or T-5 lamps)

 - Hardwired compact fluorescent lamps (CFL)

 - High-intensity discharge (HIDs) lamps

 Qualifying HVAC equipment includes:

 - Split or packaged air conditioners and heat pumps

 - Packaged terminal air conditioners and heat pumps